 Chris Hartley, owner of Brimelow's Herbalists, was pleased as punch this week when his new shop sign was fitted.

-You might call him something of a traditionalist.
+You might call Chris something of a traditionalist.
 So it was an easy call that he chose to replace his faded old Brimelow's shop sign with the 'same again, please' to maintain his distinctive presence right opposite Dewsbury market hall.

-Although a 4th generation herbalist, Chris doesn't claim to go back all the 131 years to the founding of Brimelows in Dewsbury in 1887, but he did buy the business 30 years ago from another 4th generation herbalist of the family who founded the business.
+Although a 4th generation herbalist, Chris doesn't claim to go back all the 131 years to the founding of Brimelows in Dewsbury in 1887.
+But he did buy the business 30 years ago from another 4th generation herbalist of the family who founded the business.

 Free advice is his speciality at Brimelow's, so if you're looking for alternatives for any ailment then feel free to pop in and draw on his decades of experience.